Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

-The asymptotic properties of AGQ were studied by \cite{bianconcini2014asymptotic} under generalized linear latent variable models (GLLVM).
-Due to the close similarity between both models, we can use her results with a slightly different notation.
+The log-likelihood is then The asymptotic properties of AGQ were studied by \cite{bianconcini2014asymptotic} under GLLVM.
+Due to the close similarity between both models, we can use their results with a slightly different notation.
 Under GLMM a score equation is given by